Purchase Analysis Report

 Figure 1.1

-You will see the "Report data is empty" message initially.
-You need to select the date range to check the purchase data in the report.
+You will see the "Report Data is Empty" message initially.
+You need to select the filter options to check the Purchase Analysis ReportSee Figure 2.1.

 Figure 2.1